gh0stsrc/nvim/docs/neoteusz-config.md

 ## Overview

-Provide and overview here!
+Neoteusz has some configurable behaviours which you as a user can customize via entries within the `config.lua` file.
+Please see the subsequent section to better understand the behaviours which you can modify for your Neoteusz instance.

 ## Logging

 Neoteusz was configured to use the [`rcarriga/nvim-notify`](https://github.com/rcarriga/nvim-notify) plugin as the defacto notification method for Neovim.
-You are able to configure what level of logging information you would like to recieve notifications for (i.e. `TRACE`, `DEBUG`, `INFO`, `WARN`, `ERROR`, `OFF`) by updating the value under the `logging.level` field within your `config.lua` file.
+You are able to configure what level of logging information you would like to recieve notifications for (i.e. `TRACE`, `DEBUG`, `INFO`, `WARN`, `ERROR`, `OFF`) by updating the value under the `logging.level` field within the `config.lua` file.

 ## Clipboard

-Neoteusz attempts to help with the native Neovim clipboard experience by attaching a desired `clipboard provider` or setting a default provider if one is not given.
-To set your desired clipboard provider, update the value under the `clipboard.provider` field within your `config.lua` file.

-If a clipbpard provider is not set, the default provider will be set to `tmux`, if installed on the system; otherwise none will be set.
-The assumption taken here is that in majority of cases users would most likely be running a headless server (i.e. does not have a display); however, if you are running a linux distro which can present a display, you can leverage a provider like `xclip` to natively bridge the clipboard between terminal emulation and other components (e.g. browser).
+Neovim has no direct connection to the system clipboard.
+Instead it depends on a `provider` which transparently uses shell commands to communicate with the system clipboard or any other clipboard "backend.

+This means that if any of the clipboards listed as a result of the `:help g:clipboard` command (or via `telescope` help search) are installed and their dependent environment variables (e.g. $DISPLAY) are found (more so for linux distros with a UI), Neovim will implicitly create the necessary hooks and enable the required registers (`+`, `*`).
+Ultimately resulting in a turn-key clipboard solution for GUI supporting linux distributions (e.g. ubuntu).

+There is a caveat though, if you are running a headless linux distribution and want to leverage `tmux` as your clipboard provider there are additional configurations required to function with the `+` and `*` registers.
+Neoteusz can do this for you, simply update the `config.lua` file to have the `clipboard.tmux.bootstrap` field set to `true`.
+Additionally, if `tmux` is your only clipboard provideri and you open Neovim within a tmux session, Neoteusz will automatically bootstrap it for you against the `+` and `*` registers.

 >[!NOTE]
-> When the `clipboard provider` is default to `tmux`, the appropriate registers will be connected and the `<leader> + y`, `<leader> + p` key bindings will be set for copying and pasting, respectively.

-Additionally, if you rather skip the clipboard bootstrapping entirely, you can set the value under the `clipboard.skip` field within your `config.lua` to `true`.
+> This `tmux` behaviour only impacts terminal only/headless users (No GUI)

 ## AI Assistant

 If you would like to leverage an AI assistant, particularly [ChatGPT](https://openai.com/chatgpt/overview/), Neoteusz can bootstrap the `jackMort/ChatGPT.nvim` plugin for you.
-All you have to do is set the value under the `ai.enabled` field within your `config.lua` file to `true` and integrate your OpenAI API key, as outlined in neoteusz [AI assistant documentation](/docs/ai-assistant.md).
+All you have to do is set the value under the `ai.enabled` field within the `config.lua` file to `true` and integrate your OpenAI API key, as outlined in neoteusz [AI assistant documentation](/docs/ai-assistant.md).